Jasio182/ZTP_REST_Project/README.md

+# ZTP_REST_Project

-Java Servlet project for one of my courses.
+Java REST project for one of my courses.